By Kathy Roy Gaughran

 The most effective path is for the physician to do the asking and talk directly with the patient.
 A sign or two in the office can provide a useful assist.
 But there is no “higher authority” and patients are willing and responsive when they are asked.
 Positive reviews, comments and online referrals enhance visibility and professional reputation.
 But you’ve gotta ask.

 A little sign like this is a clever, but small, idea.
-So please let us know how we can help you with the full-course of reputation management and internet marketing.
+So please let us know how we can help you with the full-course of reputation management and internet marketing or see how we transform doctor marketing by generating exposure and increasing qualified leads.